 Lowe’s sells corrugated and 5-rib R-panels made by Fabral – a well-known and respected manufacturer.

-It is important to note that prices at Lowe’s differ a lot depending on the color!
+It is important to note that prices at Lowe’s differ a lot depending on the color of the panel!
 Unpainted Galvalume and Brown colors are the cheapest at $35 and $39 for a 3×12 foot panel, or just about $1 per square foot.

 12 foot panel is the longest you can buy from Lowe’s.
 However, Home Depot sells these up-to 16 feet long.
 So if your roof run is more than 12 feet, you will need to cut and overlap, which is not ideal.
 It is a waste of time and money.